 In 1996 a group of M.B.A. directors and administrators from Jesuit and Jesuit-friendly universities decided to work together to promote the many benefits of Jesuit business education.
 This consortium of 28 Jesuit and a subset of Jesuit-friendly schools include some of the most revered names in business education.
 The collective of resources of these schools provides you with a unique competitive advantage.

-Across the United States, twenty one AACSB accredited Jesuit and three Catholic, non-Jesuit universities formed a multilateral agreement.
+Across the United States, twenty-one AACSB accredited Jesuit and three Catholic, non-Jesuit universities formed a multilateral agreement.
 Students in the Graduate School of Management may, if necessary, transfer credits from a member of the multilateral agreement.
 The student applies for admission at the Jesuit M.B.A. school as a ‘Jesuit Multilateral’ applicant and submits all required application materials for the receiving school.
 The Graduate School of Management completes the Multilateral Agreement Form along with a letter of ‘good standing’ and forward this to the receiving school upon written notification from the student.
 The student benefits with a continued Jesuit education, ability to continue with the Marquette University M.B.A. and is not restricted to six transfer credits.
 Students must earn a B or better grade to transfer courses.
 Students earn the M.B.A. degree from the school that granted more than 50% of the credits.
 Students are encouraged to complete the Approved Non-MU Study Continuation form reflecting their appropriate registration status.
 The Continuation registration will keep the student active as a Marquette University student.
 Continuous registration is required every fall and spring semester from a student’s first registration through graduation.
-The continuation form is available the GSM website at marquette.edu/gsm.
-Additional Jesuit M.B.A. information can be found at jesuitmba.org.Back To Top
+The continuation form is available on the Graduate School of Management website.
+Additional Jesuit M.B.A. information can be found on the Jesuit MBA website.

 Law Student Consent to take a GSM course

 Changes in a graduate student’s enrollment are under the jurisdiction of the Graduate School of Management.
-Most enrollment changes, i.e., adding and dropping courses, can be done using the online registration system.
-Instructions for adding or dropping from courses are available at marquette.edu/mucentral/registrar.
+Most enrollment changes, i.e., adding and dropping courses, can be done using CheckMarq, the online registration system.
+Instructions for adding or dropping from courses are available on the Marquette Central Course Registration website.